 Arrange for a ride home from the care center.Avoid eating or drinking anything after midnight if you will have general anesthesia.

-Local anesthesia—just the area that is being operated on is numbed; given as an injection and may also be given with a sedativeGeneral anesthesia
+Local anesthesia—Just the area that is being operated on is numbed.General anesthesia

-is used for open biopsies—blocks pain and keeps you asleep through the surgery; given through an IV in your hand or arm
+is used for open biopsies—General anesthesia blocks pain and keeps you asleep through the procedure.

 Lymph nodes samples can be obtained by: Needle biopsyOpen biopsy